top of page

 • Desensitization of the perineum to the burning “ring of fire” sensation as the baby crowns

-How It Works
+How Perineal Massage Works

-Why It Helps on Birth Day
+Why Perineal Massage Helps on Birth Day

 Takeaway

-*If you're interested in purchasing a pelvic wand, you can visit intimaterose.com/kelsey38 or use my code "Kelsey38" on the Intimate Rose website for maximum savings.
+If you're interested in purchasing a pelvic wand, you can visitintimaterose.com/kelsey38 or use my code "Kelsey38" on the Intimate Rose website for maximum savings.

 Recent Posts